Preface

 $ git config --global user.email 'your.email@example.com'

-flag: This instructs git to store a default
+Note the use of the --global flag: This instructs git to store a default

 value for these settings across all repositores.
 If you leave it out, git